Skip to content

 The particular location that day?
 It was a lane running parallel with Johnson Park.
 Rough ground just off the top end of Coronation Avenue, Yeovil, Somerset.

 I mean … that’s where I was as a little boy.
 3 years old, 4 years old?
 And I remember just staring up at a wall of bushes and hedging before looking down, examining my own clothing, wondering why it smelled of ammonia.
-Wondering why I had a deep yellow patch staining the front of my shorts.
+Wondering why I had a deep yellow patch staining the front of my pants.

 Bridport harbour 1959